MeganNyhan/CI_PP5_SALT/README.md

 <li>A main navigation menu where, along with a footer, gives access to the main parts of the website, including registration and sign-in for users.
 The footer includes FAQs and Contact link, and social networks.</li>
 <li>Images and the products with their associated price for purchasing.</li>
 <li>A method to pay the products, specifically stripe.</li>
-<li>A database that accounts for all the data in the website and allows interaction of the users with the products (purchase) and their accounts.</li>
+<li>A database that accounts for all the data in the website and allows interaction of the users with the products (to purchase) and their accounts.</li>
 <br>

 ### UX Design: Strategy: